-C. TARDINESS
+III.
+TARDINESS

-- a) Students are expected to be punctual for class.
+a) Students are expected to be punctual for class.
 This prevents unnecessary disruption in the learning environment and ensures that students do not miss any important information.
 Your consistent attendance and participation is required.
 You are expected to be in class and on time for each session.
 You are expected to stay for the entire class.
-Tardies and leaving early will have a direct impact on your learning and, subsequently, your grade.
+A tardy and leaving early will have a direct impact on your learning and, subsequently, your grade.
 Students called for Jury Duty will not be recorded as an absence (Documentation of service needed).

-- 3 Tardies over 5 minutes = 1 absence

-- Leaving early +5 minutes = 1 tardy

-- Absences percentages will cause a lower grade by the percentage missed. - b) Personal Responsibility: If a student misses two or more days of class, or is habitually late, an attendance contract will be written.
+- 3 Tardy(s) over 5 minutes = 1 absence - Leaving early +5 minutes = 1 tardy - Absences with a weighted grade book using percentages will cause a lower grade final grade by the percentage of absences. - Absences with a point system grade book will be a deduction of the percentage of absences from the final grade. - b) Personal Responsibility: If a student misses two or more days of class, or is habitually late, an attendance contract will be written.
 The contract will define the missed class time and outline the actions that must be taken for the student to remain in good standing in the program. - c) Chronic absences or tardiness may result in academic probation.
 If this occurs, the student must meet with the program director before they may return to class. - d) Any chronic abuse of attendance may result in dismissal from the program.

-D. TLD BADGES / STUDENT ID
+IV.TLD BADGES / STUDENT ID